-The college may proceed with the investigative, disciplinary, or appeals processes in a timely fashion without the student if he or she declines to participate.
+The college may proceed with the investigative, disciplinary, or appeals processes in a timely fashion without a student party if that person fails to participate.
 The college may set reasonable deadlines and move forward with investigative, disciplinary, or appeals processes regardless of whether a student and/or a student's advisor is able to accommodate those deadlines although reasonable extensions of deadlines shall be allowed for good cause.